 Where Is The Named Place For Handing Over Responsibility From The Seller To The Buyer?

 The seller is responsible and liable for all the steps in their country, or as far as the buyer’s forwarder’s warehouse.
 The seller is also responsible for booking main carriage to a terminal in the buyer’s country, or even further to the buyer’s warehouse.
 Either way, the seller is not liable after the goods arrive at the terminal or warehouse in their own country.

 What Does The ICC Say?

 Recommended for containerized freight.

 Is This A Good Choice?

-Importers who don’t have representative at port should be wary using this term, unless they are sure that the carrier’s rates include terminal handling charges.
-If not, your seller’s forwarder will use a 3rd party agent to manage import clearance, duties and terminal charges.
+Importers who don’t have a representative at the port should be wary of using this term unless they are sure that the carrier’s rates include terminal handling charges.
+If not, your seller’s forwarder will use a 3rd party agent to manage import clearance, duties, and terminal charges.
 Many importers get caught with inflated charges and dubious fees that they are effectively unable to challenge.

 CPT Tips And Tricks